singerdmx/flutter-quill/README.md

     git: https://github.com/singerdmx/flutter-quill.git
 ```

-> **Important note**
 >
-> Currently, we're in the process of refactoring the library's configurations.
-We're actively working on this, and while we don't have a development version available at the moment, your feedback is essential to us.
->
 > Using the latest version and reporting any issues you encounter on GitHub will greatly contribute to the improvement of the library.
 Your input and insights are valuable in shaping a stable and reliable version for all our users.
 Thank you for being part of the open-source community!
 >
-> also [flutter_quill_extensions](https://pub.dev/packages/flutter_quill_extensions) will not work with the latest versions, please use [fresh_quill_extensions](https://pub.dev/packages/fresh_quill_extensions) as temporary alternative
+> Please use the latest pre-release of [FlutterQuill Extensions] in order to work with the latest stable version of [FlutterQuill]
 >

 ## Usage